 1. No or poor communication strategy

 When an organization doesn’t take the time to create an effective communication strategy or fails to drive it correctly, it can harm the business negatively.
 In fact, it’s a domino effect of poor morale, frustrating communication, higher absenteeism, and lower productivity, which leads to higher employee turnover and smaller business profits.
+To avoid poor communication you need to use all nessesary tools and ways, like SMS alerts, other types to increase level of communication inside the company.

 2. Bad communication practices